 How well you prepared for the race will be evident in your results.
 This is especially true for longer distances.
 You probably could do a super sprint or sprint tri pretty easily without too much training, and do okay if you’re pretty fit and run/exercise regularly.

 However, you cannot just wing a half Ironman or an Ironman.
-The race is much too long for you to not train.
+The race is much too long for you to not train or manage your nutrition.
 You won’t be able to sustain 5+ hours of a hard race if you haven’t prepared for it, and this will impact your time greatly.

 The Status of Your Injuries